 How to make your Virtual Reality Training Event Safe and Successful.

 For the past 12 months the pandemic and resulting lockdown has driven the vast majority of our clients to deliver their VR surgical demonstrations on standalone headsets they mail directly to their surgeons.
 While this method quickly and efficiently allows for sales reps to meet with customers using virtual telepresence, the world is starting to open back up, and that means we can start holding events with actual humans interacting with each other in the same physical space.
-Hosting a VR demonstration or training feature at your next event is a great way to excite and entice and make for a memorable experience.
+Hosting a a virtual reality training event is a great way to excite and entice and make for a memorable experience.
 If you want to deliver a smooth VR exhibit, then read on.

 1. Appoint Dedicated Chaperones